hasElvin/messenger-svc/README.md

 - Start PostgreSQL and Redis
 - Auto-migrate the DB schema
 - Insert 10 sample messages
-- Launch the API server on `localhost:8080`
+- Launch the API server on `localhost:8080` (unless overwritten in .env or by hosting provider)
 - Start the message sender automatically

 4. Redis cache check